markpbaggett/tamu_dc_notes/docs/source/contents/03_strategic_vision_and_mission.rst

 *Empower researchers to leverage our collections in their own creative activity*

+* Encourage computational use fo digitized and born digital collections
     * Create and make accessible computational datasets for our works and collections
-    * Package text and transcripts related to digital collections so that they are easily usable by researchers
+    * Package text and transcripts related to digital collections and works in easily understandable ways
 * Develop, provide access to, and support responsible computational use of collections as data
     * Apply accurate rights and licenses based on RightsStatements.org, Creative Commons, Open Data Commons, and Traditional Knowledge Notices
     * Consider and develop adequate safeguards against improper usage, detrimental loss of context, and the amplification of biases in Artificial Intelligence
 * Identify stakeholders and understand needs
     * Reduce barriers to use
-* Make users aware of pathways to reuse
+* Lower barriers to use and reuse of collections
     * Create and share documentation on how to access collections as data
     * Publicize Open APIs and other pathways that enable reuse
     * Provide public access to governing documentation to increase understandability (Metadata, Governance, everything)